Computer Science courses for 2020

 Our teaching methods include lectures, tutorials, laboratory classes, group work and online resources.
 Independent study is also expected, combining lecture notes with textbooks and other materials.

 You will be allocated a personal tutor who will follow your progress and give you advice throughout your degree.

 Assessment is by exams, coursework and project work throughout each academic year.

 Computing provides a route into many different career paths giving our graduates a wide range of options for the kind of work they go on to do.
 Our courses provide a balance between cutting-edge topics and technical and transferable skills, such as teamwork, communication and entrepreneurship.

-Many of our students apply their knowledge by starting their own companies, supported by the department.
-Bristol graduates are highly regarded, not only by computer-related employers such as Google and Cisco, but also in other industry sectors by firms such as Amazon and Bloomberg.
+Many of our students apply their knowledge by starting their own businesses, supported by the department.
+Our graduates are highly regarded by computer-related employers such as Apple, Google, Microsoft, IBM, Hewlett Packard, Logica and Cisco.

 Read more about what students from Computer Science go on to do after graduation.